mattpocock/sextant/packages/docs/public/core-concepts.md

 3. The `database` sends back a `POSTS` event to the `server`
 4. The `server` then forwards that on to the `frontend`

-Different events play out in different scenarios.
+Events are the core currency of Sextant - everything that happens in your application is an event between two actors.
+Different sequences of events lead to different scenarios.

 ### Type safety with GraphQL